karashiiro/xiv-resources/README.md

 ## Off-the-books Dalamud Plugins
 Pretty much every Dalamud plugin uses [DalamudPackager](https://github.com/goatcorp/DalamudPackager), so there is also a list of nearly every plugin in its [dependents](https://github.com/goatcorp/DalamudPackager/network/dependents).
 The list below contains plugins that are known to be completed.

-Be aware that Dalamud plugins that are not on the official repository may (or may not) be absent because they interact with the game in a potentially-detectable manner.
+Be aware that Dalamud plugins that are not on the official repository may be absent because they interact with the game in a potentially-detectable manner.
 However, a plugin not being on the official repository is also not guaranteed to interact with the game in a detectable manner.
 Consider asking the author of any untrusted plugin about the potential for detection.

 Name|Description
 ---|---